UltimaSerial Properties and Methods of UltimaSerial

 Variable: Double

-The minimum throughput rate for 1xx is: 9.5E-06 Hz
+The minimum throughput rate for other 1xx is: 9.5E-06 Hz

 Note: For DI-1xx, you must run Start method successfully before you will have a valid SerialNumber.